Bhargavi367/SCT_WD_1/README.md

 **Veloura** is a premium hotel landing page designed with a focus on modern UI/UX, responsiveness, and smooth user interactions.
 It was developed as **Task 01** of my **Web Development Internship at SkillCraft Technology**.

-This project demonstrates responsive web design principles by implementing a fixed interactive navigation bar that changes its appearance on scroll, provides smooth hover effects, and delivers a seamless user experience across desktop, tablet, and mobile devices.
+This project was developed to demonstrate responsive web design by creating a fixed interactive navigation bar that changes its appearance on scroll, features smooth hover effects, and ensures a seamless user experience across desktop, tablet, and mobile devices.
----

 ##  Features